How Different Countries Around The World Enjoy Coffee

 Occasionally, the Wiener Melange is topped with whipped cream and cocoa powder.

 By 1700, thousands of coffee houses could be found throughout London.
-These establishments became primary gathering places for people to talk
+These establishments became primary gathering places for people to talk of events of the day, philosophy, and politics.

 As a result, these establishments earned a reputation for being hangouts for bad behavior.
 Coffee houses were mostly banned by the end of the century, and replaced with more socially accepted tea.am.